Part-time and freelance writer with plenty of tips for DIY projects.

-Yogurt usually comes in a sturdy tub, often reused as a poor man’s Tupperware.
+Yogurt usually comes in a sturdy tub, which is often reused as a poor man’s Tupperware.
 The glossy sides and heavy-gauge plastic make yogurt containers ideal vessels for casting small pieces of concrete.

 The yogurt lamp uses two matching containers: one as a mold for a concrete base and one as the support for the lampshade.
 All of the electrical parts are buried in the concrete, betrayed only by an old-fashioned metal push switch sticking out from the side.
 The shade is a simple sheath of welded grocery bags, sewn around a second yogurt container.